MicrosoftDocs/cpp-docs/docs/overview/compiler-versions.md

 - `_MSC_FULL_VER = 193933519`
 - `_MSC_BUILD` (the revision) is 0.

+>[!Note]
-Note: Visual Studio 2019 16.8 and 16.9 share the same major and minor versions, and so have the same value for `_MSC_VER`.
+>Visual Studio 2019 16.8 and 16.9 share the same major and minor versions, and so have the same value for `_MSC_VER`.
 As do Visual Studio 2019 16.10 and 16.11.
 To distinguish them, use `_MSC_FULL_VER` as described in [Service releases starting with Visual Studio 2017](#service-releases-starting-with-visual-studio-2017).

 ## A brief history of Visual C++ compiler versioning